seldomatt/flatironblog/source/_posts/2012-10-17-about-sql-joins-the-3-ring-binder-model.markdown

 INNER JOIN orders
 ```

-We'll go over INNERJOIN in a second, but for now just picture us putting our two pieces of looseleaf into a three ring binder.
+We'll go over **INNER JOIN** in a second, but for now just picture us putting our two pieces of looseleaf into a three ring binder.
 We're selecting from both persons *(left table)* and orders *(right table)*, and linking them with a join.

 {% img center /images/3ringbinder2.jpg 'joined tables' %}